GrimmTech/TopSolid-SpaceMouse-Macros/README.md

 Creating your own custom Macros and Icons.

-1. Within TopSolid Naviagte to Tools>Customize and create a macro (shortcut).
+1. Within TopSolid Navigate to Tools>Customize and create a macro (shortcut).
 For example the Pocket command is mapped to Shift+Alt+Q.
 2. Within the 3dconnexion GUI create the same macro.
 3. Open the TopSolid.xml within AppData\Roaming\3Dconnexion\3DxWare\Cfg You will have some code that looks similar to the code below: